Avalanche (character): Unknown

 A somehow-repowered Mesmero brainwashed the unknown Avalanche into joining his Brotherhood of Mutants which was secretly funded by anti-mutant activist Lydia Nance.
 Avalanche's first mission with the Brotherhood of Mutants was to kidnap Mayor Bill de Blaso and held him hostage.
 The X-Men arrived and defeated the Brotherhood of Mutants who are then arrested by the arriving S.H.I.E.L.D.
 Agents.

 As Lydia Nance still had a use for the Brotherhood of Mutants, she orchestrated Mesmero's escape from the Box.
 Mesmero once again lured Avalanche and the second Pyro into helping him out again.
 They were to attack a yacht that was owned by the Heritage Initiative at the time of its fundraiser.
 They group fought the X-Men alongside the NYPD.
 The Brotherhood of Mutants managed to get away and fall back to their base.
-When Mesmero states that the Brotherhood of Mutants are still under Lydia Nance's paycheck, Pyro takes his leave since he didn't want to work for an anti-mutant activist.
+When Mesmero states that the Brotherhood of Mutants are still under Lydia Nance's paycheck, Pyro takes his leave since he did not want to work for an anti-mutant activist.
 Avalanche then demanded from Mesmero to get Pyro's cut.

-Avalanche then joined another new Brotherhood of Mutants, this time led by Magneto's clone Joseph.
-During a battle with the X-Men, Avalanche mocked Magik, prompting her to stab him in the heart with her soulsword.
-It is unknown if he survived this encounter.
+Avalanche joins another new Brotherhood of Mutants, this time led by Magneto's clone Joseph.
+During a battle with the X-Men, Avalanche mocks Magik, prompting her to stab him in the heart with her soulsword.
+Avalanche survives this encounter and later joins S.W.O.R.D. as an agent.